 Having issues with your phone is never fun, especially since we rely on them for everything from communication to entertainment.
-A particularly worrisome problem is when your phone is restarting continuously.
+A particularly worrisome problem is when your Android phone keeps restarting.
 If this is something that happens infrequently, it points towards a temporary problem.
-However, if your Android phone keeps restarting multiple times during use, it reflects a much more serious problem.
-In this article, we will help narrow down the reasons for your phone restarting continuously and suggest fixes.
+However, if your phone keeps restarting multiple times during use, it reflects a much more serious problem.
+In this article, we will help you to understand why your android phone randomly restarts.

 1. Your Phone Overheated

 Sometimes, your Android phone keeps restarting because it is too hot.
 Most Android phones automatically turn off and reboot when they overheat.
 Overheating can happen in any number of situations.
 These include using too many apps and features like the internet and GPS at the same time with the screen on the brightest setting.
 Maybe you want to play a resource-heavy game, and the phone just isn’t powerful enough for that.

 - Turn off unnecessary background apps from the settings.